 Mining companies have long lobbied Congress to give them control of the land.
 One sponsor of a land-transfer bill was even convicted of soliciting a bribe from a mining company in exchange for his support.
 For many years, Congress refused, protecting the site from exploitation the same way it would preserve a historic, centuries-old church, mosque or synagogue.
 But in 2014, a last-minute rider was attached to a must-pass defense bill, ordering the land to be transferred to a foreign-owned mining company, Resolution Copper.
 The government admits the mine will destroy Oak Flat forever—obliterating the sacred ground in a nearly 2-mile-wide, 1,100-foot-deep crater, and making the Apaches’ religious practices impossible.

 Apache Stronghold—a coalition of Apaches, other Native peoples, and non-Native allies dedicated to preserving Oak Flat—sued the government in federal court.
 They argued that the destruction of their sacred site violates the Religious Freedom Restoration Act (RFRA) and an 1852 treaty promising that the United States would protect their land and “secure the permanent prosperity and happiness” of the Apaches.
 After the trial court declined to halt the land transfer, Becket filed an emergency appeal to the Ninth Circuit Court of Appeals.
 Just six hours before the government’s response was due, the government announced that it would withdraw the environmental impact statement that triggered the land transfer, delaying the transfer for several months.
-The Ninth Circuit Court of Appeals then denied emergency relief to Apache Stronghold, but with Oak Flat still at risk, the Court scheduled the appeal for an expedited hearing—with Judge Bumatay stating that the destruction of Oak Flat is “an obvious substantial burden” on Apache Stronghold, and “this is not a difficult case.”
-Becket filed Apache Stronghold’s opening brief on March 18, 2021, and the Ninth Circuit will hear argument later in 2021.
+On June 24, 2022, the Ninth Circuit Court of Appeals refused to protect Oak Flat, saying that the land transfer to Resolution Copper did not substantially burden the Apaches’ religious exercise.
+In a dissenting opinion, Judge Marsha Berzon called the ruling “absurd,” “illogical,” “disingenuous,” and “incoheren[t].”

-In addition to Becket, Apache Stronghold is represented by attorneys Michael Nixon and Bill Carpenter.
+In addition to Becket, Apache Stronghold is represented by attorneys Michael Nixon and Clifford Levenson.

 Importance to Religious Liberty: